zentnerlab/TSRexploreR/github/STANDARD_ANALYSIS.md

 ### Associating TSSs with TSRs

-TSSexploreR provides great flexibility when working with TSSs and TSRs.
+TSSexploreR provides great flexibility for working with TSSs and TSRs.
 After TSRs are called or imported, TSSs can be assigned to TSRs they overlap with.
-Here TSSs will be associated with the TSRs that were derived from them.
-However, the TSSs could easilly be associated with merged or consensus TSRs.
+In this example, TSSs are associated with the TSRs detected above using distance clustering.
+However, this function could also be used to associate TSSs with TSRs called elsewhere or a merged/consensus TSR set.

 ```
 exp <- associate_with_tsr(